mentesan/webtaz/README.md

 # Dependencies
 It relies on system and external tools to do it's job, at this moment there's no proper check for availability of needed tools on the system, it's a TODO feature with some other important improvements, check TODO file for more information.

-Some tools are available in Kali Linux and other pentesting Linux distros, some you'll need to install from github, links are provided bellow.
+Some tools are available on Kali Linux and other pentesting Linux distros, some you'll need to install from github, links are provided bellow.

 By the end of the script you can comment some "steps" if needed.